Markmzy/CallMePro/docs/status.md

 ### Summary

-#### At the very beginning, our initial idea was to make a mini-game similar to flappy bird in minecraft and train AI to reach the destination.
+<h4>At the very beginning, our initial idea was to make a mini-game similar to flappy bird in minecraft and train AI to reach the destination.
 But we found that with our current knowledge, this is a very challenging thing.
 So we changed from avoiding vertical obstacles to avoiding horizontal obstacles.
 There is deadly lava on both sides of the road, which prevents players from getting around these obstacles from both sides.
 We also add some random diamonds with bonus points to the map.
 In fact, if you look down from the air, the map design is similar to flappy bird.
 Now the player will not die when hitting the wall, but the more steps used, the lower the reward will be.
 It player not complete within a certain number of steps, it will be considered a failure too.
-The difficulty of the map can be changed in the future, such as increasing the complexity of obstacles, laying deadly lava on the floor, making the path longer, etc. We may continue to add interesting elements to make this project more complete.
+The difficulty of the map can be changed in the future, such as increasing the complexity of obstacles, laying deadly lava on the floor, making the path longer, etc. We may continue to add interesting elements to make this project more complete.</h4>
-####

 ![1](1.png){:height="70%" width="70%"}
 ![2](2.png){:height="70%" width="70%"}